 Tunnelling Refuge Chambers are sealed steel containers with an artificially controlled atmosphere.
-The shelters maintain a habitable environment, to support life during an underground tunnelling emergency.
+The shelters maintain a habitable environment to support life during an underground tunnelling emergency.

 The principles of life support focus on controlling the following:

-- Positive Internal Environment: A secure sealed internal volume positively pressurised to ensure contaminants are unable to enter the occupied space
+- Positive Internal Environment: A secure sealed internal volume is positively pressurised to ensure contaminants are unable to enter the occupied space

 - Breathable Air: Respirable air with multiple redundancies; required within a closed-circuit breathing apparatus that is the refuge chamber